GMELab/lmutils.r/README.md

 ### `lmutils::mul`

 Multiplies two matrices.
 Equivalent to `a %*% b`.
-- `a` is a list of matrix convertable objects.
+- `a` is a list of matrix convertible objects.
-- `b` is a list of matrix convertable objects.
+- `b` is a list of matrix convertible objects.
 - `out` is a standard output file.

 ```r